ejrh/cpu/README.md

     E     Load Low    T BV      IF, RL, RS, IA
     F     Load High   T BV      IF, RL, RS, IA

+The register stack can load two registers at once.
+For most instructions these will be in the R2 and R3 positions.
+For some it will be R1 and R2:
+Store, Port Out, Branch, Load Low, Load High.

+The register stack can save a register; this will always be taken from R1.

 ALU Operations:

 This table shows the ALU operations, with opcode and ALU op (the low 3 bits of the opcode).